Nex-GenConsultingServices/Opening-Amelia-2.0/README.md

 # Opening-Amelia-2.0

-Amelia AI 2.0

 DESCRIPTION
-Amelia 1.0 was a class project conducted by another student.
+Amelia 1.0 was a class project conducted by myself and then later on in the development I joined forces with @Redlook096 and started to develop Amelia 1.0 faster.

-This is the new and improved Amelia 2.0.
-This chatbot is still under development but has some interesting features.
-It can do math questions, remember your name, have better input recognition ect.
+Amelia 2.0 is the new and improved version of Amelia 1.0 and has new and improved features that are interesting.
+The new features that Amelia can do include:
+- Answering Math Equations
+- Remember your name
+- Have better input Recognition
+- Connection to the Internet (We are currently working on adding this Feature)
+- ETC

+Unfortunately Amelia 2.0 is still under development and therefore is unable to be used yet.

 PREREQUISITES
--Have Python3 installed on your machine
+- Have Python3 installed on your machine
--Using Windows 10 or later
+- Using Windows 10 or later
--Using Mac OS
+- Using Mac OS
--Using Debian Linux (Using either windows, linux or Mac OS) -Running on at least 4GB ram and 1GB storage
+- Using Debian Linux (Using either windows, linux or Mac OS)
+- Running on at least 4GB ram and 1GB storage

 WINDOWS - SETUP
 1) Go to this link and install your GIT version https://git-scm.com/downloads/win